TomKamphuys/cold-clipper/README.md

 See also this post by @Ten Over : https://www.tdpri.com/threads/blackface-ab763-experiment-high-gain-series-mod.1059543/#post-10862185

-The best description I could find was from a 1945 book: https://worldradiohistory.com/Archive-Rider/BOOKS/Inside-the-Vacuum-Tube-Rider-1945.pdf (p327 and futher)
+The best description I could find was from a 1945 book [Inside the Vacuum Tube][1]

 The normal load line plots are for fully bypassed stages: